YBilodeau/Regression---Prediction-of-Grocery-Sales/README.md

 ### **Mean Absolute Error (MAE)**
 $$ \Large MAE = \frac{\sum_{i=1}^{n}|y_{i} - \hat y_{i}|}{n}$$
-- To prevent a + error and - error from cancelling each other out, we take the absolute value of the erorrs before we sum them.
+To prevent a + error and - error from cancelling each other out, we take the absolute value of the errors before we sum them.

-- MAE will still be in the same units as the original target.
+ MAE will still be in the same units as the original target.

-- On average, how off is the model's prediction from the true value?
+On average, how off is the model's prediction from the true value?
 ![image](https://github.com/YBilodeau/Regression-Prediction-of-Grocery-Sales/blob/cd1871432fe8488a45b53fff69e3937e12a46ea4/Images/Model%20Performance%20MAE%20Scores.png)

 ### **Mean Squared Error (MSE)**